 How to make Turnip Green Kimchi

-Anchovy, sea kelp, and shiitake mushroom are used to make kimchi stock.
+Anchovy, sea kelp, and shiitake mushroom to make kimchi stock.

 While the turnip greens are soaking, make flavorful stock.
 I used dried anchovies, dried shiitaki mushrooms, and dried sea kelp.
 If you want this kimchi to be a complete Vegan style, check my Vegan Kimchi recipe for the adaptation.